a4lg/ffuzzy/ffuzzy/src/_docs/planned_changes.md

 `nightly` is preserved as an alias of `unstable` (although being undocumented) but will be removed on the next major release.

+### Removal of `tests-very-slow`

+Since commit `96dfea7d4fd5` (a part of version 0.3.1), `tests-very-slow` was empty for a long time.
+Since there's no very time-consuming (hours-taking) tests, this feature is going to be removed.

 ## Removal (because of being deprecated)